zacanger/niddesa/text/generated-translations/cullaniddesa/17-sinhala-amazon.md

 Complainted to the end. went to the terminal.
 Complainted with the terminal. went to the end.
 And came to the end, went to safety.
 Complainted with security. went to the place.
-Complainted with the location. went into sanctuary, came into sanctuary, went into unsanctuary And he complained, went into the morrow, and complained to Nirvana Gone.
-Arrived in Nirvana.
+Complainted with the location. went into sanctuary, came into sanctuary, went into unsanctuary And he complained, went into the morrow, and complained to Nibbana Gone.
+Arrived in Nibbana.
 He hath clogged and finished solutions.
 (Great (3-7) (6) (ii) should be applied in the nod.)
 He has no rebirth.

 [APZ 74.5] (#apz74 .5) {#apz74 .5 .ref .apz} "To ask a question